faisal004/React-Under-The-Hood/README.md

 ## Feedback

-If you have any feedback, please reach out to us at faisalhusain1320@gmail.com
+If you have any feedback, please reach out to me at faisalhusain1320@gmail.com